 Regulations for The Bachelor of Veterinary Science - BVSc

 Official rules and regulations for the Bachelor of Veterinary Science.
-These regulations are for the 2025 intake to this qualification.
+These regulations apply for 2026.

 Looking for general study information or to apply?